• Home

 The balance in a blocked account is subject to Europe-wide statutory deposit insurance — if the account-holding bank becomes insolvent, customer funds are protected up to €100,000.
 Therefore, there is no risk of loss with a blocked account.

 A fee is charged for opening a blocked account, and depending on the provider, there may also be a monthly fee for account management.
-The opening fee is between €50 and €150.
+The opening fee is often between €70 and €160, but pricing changes regularly and bundled products can have different conditions.

 Some providers also require a buffer deposit of about €100 when opening the account to cover transfer costs and other fees.
 This money is returned to you once the opening procedure is complete or when you close the account.